 64 Klein Ave., Hunter, NY

 This nearly 1,000-foot-long tubing hill is perfect for your little speed demons.
 One of the biggest in New York, racers can streak down the mountain and glide back to the top on a Magic Carpet lift.
-Tubing only runs Fridays, Saturdays and Sundays.
-Rent a single tube for $25/session for riders over 44 inches, or a double tube for $35 for an adult and child between 36 and 44 inches.
-Children under 36” aren’t permitted to go tubing, and tickets must be purchased in advance.
+One person per tube is allowed, and you must sit in the tube vs. gliding on your belly.

 123 Rte.
 94, Vernon

-Whether or not you’re staying at nearby Crystal Springs Resort, this convenient North Jersey mountain is packed with options for skiing, boarding and even SNOGO riding (like little bikes with skis on them that cruise down a mountain).
-But if you opt for the laid-back tubing route, kids must be at least 42 inches tall and five years old to fly down the hills as all tubes are single rider.
-Open Wednesday to Friday from 4 pm-8 pm and Saturday and Sunday from 10 am-8 pm, two-hour sessions, are $30/person, advance registration is required.
+Whether you’re staying at the lodge or at nearby Crystal Springs Resort, this convenient North Jersey mountain is packed with options for skiing, boarding and even SNOGO riding (like little bikes with skis on them that cruise down a mountain).
+But if you opt for the laid-back tubing route, kids must be at least 42 inches tall to fly down the hills on their own, or kids who are between 36″- 42″ must ride in a tandem tube or chain link with an adult (no lap sitting is permitted).
+Tandem tubes are first come, first serve.
+You’ll see why Vernon Twp. was named a top winter destination in the U.S.

 51 Old Mt.
 Peter Rd., Warwick, NY

-This 600-foot tubing run will give you and the kids a speedy thrill, and the lift will take you back up to the top.
-One-and-a half-hour sessions start at $30 depending on the day of the week, and riders must be over 42” to ride single.
-Tubers 36” to 48” can ride tandem with a paying adult.
+This multi-lane 600-foot tubing run will give you and the kids a speedy thrill, and the lift will take you back up to the top.
+Riders must be over 42” to ride single on the Tubing Hill.
+Tubers from 36” – 48” can ride in a tandem tube with an adult; or any tuber between 36” – 42” must ride in a tandem tube accompanied by their parent/guardian.
+If conditions permit, two participants over 48” may ride together in a tandem tube.
 Independent kiddos under 42” can try the Little Tikes Tubing Area, a winter wonderland with a kid-size tubing hill.
-Little Tikes tickets start at $20 depending on the day.
-Book in advance, the park is open Thursday-Sunday.
+If your child is a Little Tikes tuber, you will need a ticket to be in that area with them.

 401 Hollow Rd., East Stroudsburg, PA

-The Pocono Mountain park has single tubes for anyone over 46” or adult and child tandem tubes for you to share with smaller kiddos.
-Shawnee Mountain recommends children be older than 5 to go tubing.
-There’s no in-person ticketing at the mountain, so make sure to book online in advance.
-One-and-a-half-hour sessions are $32 on a weekday and $45 on a weekend or holiday.
+This Pocono Mountain park has single tubes for anyone over 46” or adult and child tandem tubes for you to share with smaller kiddos.
+Shawnee Mountain recommends children be at least 4 to go tubing.